-Security costs are sometimes included in supportive housing project operating budgets, though full coverage is difficult to accommodate.
+Security costs are sometimes included in supportive housing project operating budgets, though 24/7 coverage is difficult to pay.
 The security configuration and related costs are quite variable among projects, and are affected by such factors as: building scale, level of vulnerability of tenants, tenant involvement in building security, sponsor's philosophy, daytime staffing pattern, and the rate and nature of crime in the neighborhood.
 Most projects have at least evening and weekend coverage, and a front desk clerk typically handles security.
-Full security coverage -- 24-hour, 7 day -- requires approximately 5 full-time shifts (including allowances for vacation and sick time).
-Evening and weekend coverage -- about 4 full-time shifts -- may be sufficient for smaller projects or those with a strong staff presence during business hours.
+Full security- 24-hour, 7-day coverage - requires approximately five full-time shifts (including allowances for vacation and sick time).
+Evening and weekend coverage - about four full-time shifts - may be sufficient for smaller projects or those with a strong staff presence during business hours.